lexicHQ/docs/prerequisites.md

 # Prerequisites

-In order to successfully build and publish bots using `Recime`, you should be comfortable with the following:
+In order to build and publish bots using `Recime`, you should be comfortable with the following:

 > Basic Javascript Skills.
 Familiarity with NodeJS \(nodejs.org\) and NPM modules \([https://www.npmjs.com/](https://www.npmjs.com/)\) is a plus
 >